 Death and other adverse effects from cowpox vaccination were very common and often resulted from a bacterial disease called erysipelas.
 Lymph-derived vaccine could also transmit hepatitis, tuberculosis and syphilis.
 Vaccine contamination was not addressed in the 19th century.
 A 1915 investigation showed that vaccines were contaminated with foot-and-mouth disease and had probably been responsible for several outbreaks of that disease.

-Postmortem photograph of a 15-month-old boy who died after suffering for 13 days
+Postmortem photograph of a 15-month-old boy who died after suffering

 from eczema vaccinatum, a gangrenous skin condition caused by vaccination.